duongtuananh2211/ptit-web-fe/HorusVis/README.md

 # HorusVis

-HorusVis is scaffolded as a monorepo with the same high-level layout as Siren, limited to:
+HorusVis is a SaaS task and issue management platform for planning, tracking, and visual analytics, organized as a client-server monorepo.

 - `backend/`
 - `frontend/`